 There aren’t many risks when going solar in Arizona.
 As of the date of this blog post, the state offers a $1,000 tax credit towards the purchase of a solar system.
-If you are a customer of the Salt River Project, you are also eligible to be reimbursed 25% of the cost of up to $3,600 for installing home batteries.
 The only real risks are choosing the wrong rate plan from your utility company and you risk an unexpectedly high utility bill if your solar system stops working and you don’t know it.
 Thankfully, both risks are easy to avoid.

 The risk of going solar in Arizona with the wrong rate plan

 The rate plan you choose will determine how much you pay for electricity and it will also determine how much you will be paid for the electricity your system generates.
 Choose the wrong plan and you may pay more than you should, and get less for the power you generate.